drewskidang/parse/README.md

 ## Conclusion

 By following these steps, you should have the project up and running.
 If you encounter any issues, please review the steps to ensure all commands were executed correctly.
 Also there's no memory, i dont how to config chainlit with llama-index and memory.
-It doese not working when using pinecone.
-I cant english